 To experience the colourful deciduous trees from the comfort of your own vehicle, be sure to drive the Cades Cove Loop or the Newfound Gap Road.
 For the ultimate 360 degree panoramic view, don’t miss driving up to Clingmans Dome.

 Another scenic fall drive located close to GSMNP is the Blue Ridge Parkway.
-This classic drive with beautiful views links with nearby Shenandoah National Park and is one not to be missed.
+This classic US drive with beautiful views links with nearby Shenandoah National Park and is one not to be missed.

 9. Grand Teton National Park, Wyoming